franpoz/SHERLOCK/paper/paper.md

 ### 2.2.5 Input period detrending
 If the user already knows, for example, that a given target is a fast rotator, and knows its period, this can be directly provided by the user to ``SHERLOCK``.
 This input has to be included in the "INITIAL DETREND PERIOD" module in the [properties.yaml](https://github.com/franpoz/SHERLOCK/blob/master/sherlockpipe/properties.yaml) file.
-If enabled, this feature automatically disables the automatic detrend of intense periodicities function.
+If enabled, this feature automatically disables the automatic detrend of dominant periodicities function.

 ## 2.3 Detrending process